 Data Access Control

 There are restrictions in place to ensure that the access to the Personal Data is restricted to employees and service providers which have a permission to access it and solely on a “need to know” basis.
 Any permission is granted by the Company’s data protection officer.
 The Company uses high level security measures to ensure that Personal Data information shall not be accessed, modified, copied, used, transferred or deleted without specific authorization.
-The access to the Personal Data information, as well as any action performed involving the use of the Personal Data requires a password and user name, which is routinely changed, as well as blocked when applicable.
+The access to the Personal Data information, as well as any action performed involving the use of the Personal Data requires a password and user name, which is routinely changed.
 The user password is fully encrypted.
 Each employee is able to perform actions solely according to the permissions determined by the Company.
-Each access is logged and monitored, and any unauthorized access is automatically reported.
+Each access is logged and monitored.
 Further, the Company has ongoing review of which employees’ have authorizations, to access and whether access is still required.
 Company revokes access immediately upon termination of employment.
 Authorized individuals can solely access Personal Data that is established in their individual profiles.

 Organizational and Operational Security

 The Company invests a multitude of efforts and resources in order to ensure compliance with the Company’s security practices, as well as continuously provides employees on-going training and periodic updates regarding Company’s security procedures.
 The Company strives to raise awareness to the risk involved in the processing of Personal Data.
 In addition, the Company implemented applicable safeguards for its hardware and software, including web content filtering, firewalls and anti-virus software (“Protection Measures”) on applicable Company hardware, software or employee’s computer, in order to protect against virus, worms, Trojan identifications or any other malicious software.
 The Protection Measures cannot be deactivated by any user other than the Company’s cyber security officer and according to the Company’s policies.